monopole/mdrip/README.md

 > ```

 This exits with the error code of the first failed command.
-It's unlikely that you'll want to run every block;
-use a [label] to be selective.
+Use a [label] to be selective about which blocks to run.

 Convert your markdown into a web app that works with [`tmux`]: